 - When your baby poops, and what the stools look like (big or small, loose, or hard)

 The doctor will likely do an exam to check if your baby is fussy for other reasons, such as:

 When to Call Your Doctor

-If your baby doesn’t gain weight or loses weight, she may have another health problem, so it’s best to call her doctor.
+If your baby doesn’t gain weight or loses weight, they may have another health problem, so it’s best to call their doctor.

 - Can't be soothed at all, even for a few minutes